Fine (if pretty dumb) British slapstick for tweens.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 The parents' guide to what's in this movie.

-Parents need to know that there are a few strong words ("ass") and some bathroom jokes in this slapstick comedy.
+Parents need to know that Johnny English is a slapstick comedy with a few strong words ("ass") and some bathroom jokes .
 Some spy adventure peril including guns, but no blood or intense violence.
 Kids not familiar with the long-term French-English political and cultural clashes may be confused by the animosity between the French and English characters.

 Rowan Atkinson plays JOHNNY ENGLISH, a low-level bureaucrat in England's spy service who dreams of being a field agent.
 When all of the agents are wiped out through his ineptitude, he gets his chance.
 England's crown jewels have been stolen by French zillionaire Pascal Sauvage (John Malkovich), who plans to take over England and turn it into a prison facility.
 It's up to Johnny English, his sidekick Bough (pronounced "Boff") and woman of mystery (Natalie Imbruglia) to save the day.

 Families can talk about how comedy can diffuse violence.
-How owuld this movie's violence have affected you differently if it wasn't portrayed humorously?
+How would Johnny English's violence have affected you differently if it wasn't portrayed humorously?

 What kind of character is Johnny English?
 Is he a hero?

 - On DVD or streaming: January 13, 2004

 - Cast: John Malkovich, Natalie Imbruglia, Rowan Atkinson

 - Topics: Adventures